 Driving Under the Influence of Alcohol

 The dangers of drinking and driving are repeated often, and yet The U.S. National Institute on Alcohol Abuse and Alcoholism (NIAAA) reports that 40% of traffic-related deaths around the time of Christmas and New Year’s involve drunk drivers.
 The NHTSA reports that in December 2010 alone 2,597 people lost their lives in automobile accidents.

 If you decide to drink this New Year’s eve, make sure you call a taxi or have a designated driver take you home.
-Drinking and driving is not only dangerous and irresponsible, it can result in a fatal accident.
+Drinking and driving are not only dangerous and irresponsible, but it can also result in a fatal accident.

 While drunk driving is often understood to be extremely dangerous, did you know that you could be unsuitable to drive without consuming any alcohol?